BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 Do not move the rootfs to HDD/SSD.
 I suggest putting OS, Dojo, and any other non-docker software on the SD card.
 The docker images will be under a subfolder on the external disk.

 This tool may ask you to reboot to apply the changes.
 ```
 # disabling password login and using SSH Key for login is highly recommended!
-Optional Reading: Login with SSH Key - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#login-with-ssh-keys
+Optional Reading: SSH Key Info - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#login-with-ssh-keys
-Optional Reading: SSH Key Setup - https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2
+Optional Reading: SSH Key Info - https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2
 ```

 ```
-# during setup you can move the swapfile to SSD or disable swap to extend life of your SD card
+# during setup you can move the swapfile to SSD or disable swap if you wish
 Optional Reading: Swap File - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#moving-the-swap-file
 Optional Reading: Extend Life of SD Card - https://raspberrypi.stackexchange.com/questions/169/how-can-i-extend-the-life-of-my-sd-card
 Optional Reading: Mounting External Drive - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#mounting-external-hard-disk